-The Impact of Fines, Fees and Imprisonment on Parents, Caregivers, and Students in Truancy Proceedings subject to jail time for failing to pay such fees emanating from their child's absences from school.
+(26%) were chronically absent during the 2021-2022 school year.1 Hundreds of parents, many of whom are living in poverty and overwhelmed, are required to pay fines and fees and may be subject to jail time for failing to pay such fees emanating from their child's absences from school.
 This has created what some call a "debtor's prison" exemplified by parents like Eileen DiNino, a Pennsylvania mother of seven who died in a jail cell in 2013 where she was serving a two-day sentence for her children's truancy.
 At that time, Ms. DiNino, aged 55 of Reading, was halfway through a sentence to erase about \$2,000 in fines and court costs.
 She surrendered to serve her 48-hour sentence due to her inability to pay.
 According to research, at that time more than 1,600 people had been jailed in Berks County alone over truancy fines since 2000; more than two-thirds of them were mothers.
 Ms. DiNino's death exposed flaws in Pennsylvania truancy procedures prompting lawmakers to pass Act 138 amending state truancy laws.
 Although the act reduced jail time, it increased the amount of money parents could be fined for habitual truancy, exchanging one punitive response for another.
 Courts across the state continue to levy fines against parents for truancy.
 In Allegheny County alone the court reported 11,708 truancy cases between 2018 and June 2021.
-Due to privacy protections, details about the students or their guardians -- including the fines and fees imposed -- were available in fewer than 20% of these cases.
-While the Administrative Office of Pennsylvania Courts ("AOPC") does not maintain disaggregated data regarding fines and fees imposed by courts relating to truancy proceedings, a recent report issued by the Joint State Government Commission reports that dollars disbursed to school districts as a result of truancy violation fines imposed by magistrate district judges ranged from \$1,096,352 in 2018 to \$891,303 in 2022.
+Due to privacy protections, details about the students or their guardians -- including the fines and fees imposed -- were available in fewer than 20% of these cases.2 While the Administrative Office of Pennsylvania Courts ("AOPC") does not maintain disaggregated data regarding fines and fees imposed by courts relating to truancy proceedings, a recent report issued by the Joint State Government Commission reports that dollars disbursed to school districts as a result of truancy violation fines imposed by magistrate district judges ranged from \$1,096,352 in 2018 to \$891,303 in 2022.3